DataKinds/charm/Documentation.md

 - `ifthen` - takes a condition to run, then a list to run if the top of the stack is greater than 0 and a list to run if the top of the stack is less than 0 - s[2]: condition (as a list of functions), s[1]: truthy list (as a list of functions), s[2]: falsy list (as a list of functions).

 NOTE: `ifthen` doesn't pop the condition afterwards.

+ANOTHER NOTE: `ifthen` is tail call optimized, meaning that if you call your function from the very end (tail) of an `ifthen` call, you won't pollute your computer's call stack and it will be as fast as a C `for` loop.

 - `i` - like Lisp's `unquote`, pop a list off the stack then run it - s[0]: the list to `i`nterpret